demonzla/sl_scripts/README.md

 # sl_scripts
-Little pack Second Life scripts
+A little pack of Second Life scripts.